-Which one is right, which one is wrong and what does this all mean when looking to buy a mobile home located on leased land within the greater Sarasota Florida area?
+Which one is right, which one is wrong, and what does this all mean when looking to buy a mobile home located on leased land within the greater Sarasota Florida area?

 When looking at buying a mobile home in the greater Sarasota Florida area one has to first decide on whether or not they want to own the land the home sits on or rent the land and buy the home within the mobile home park.

-In the state of Florida, when one buys a mobile home and leases the land that it is located on this is viewed as and taxed as personal property and not real property.
-The purchase process of this type of home attaches a title with the home purchase and not a deed and is thus the same transaction type of buying a vehicle.
+In the state of Florida, when one buys a mobile home and leases the land that it is located on this is viewed and taxed as personal property and not real property.
+The purchase process of this type of home attaches a title with the home purchase and not a deed and is thus the same transaction type as buying a vehicle.

 Here, the title will need to be transferred from the Seller to the Buyer and registered with the state.

 When purchasing this type of property lot rent is the payment made each and every month to the mobile home park.
-This lot rent payment may include several different services such as the residents water bill, sewer bill, trash bill, lawn care and usage and upkeep of all the park amenities such as the pool and walking trails.
+This lot rent payment may include several different services such as the residents’ water bill, sewer bill, trash bill, lawn care, and usage and upkeep of all the park amenities such as the pool and walking trails.